narroviz/starter/README.md

 **Else contributing to an existing project:** clone the repo andd run `npm install`).

-_Please note: do not use or reproduce Wanderwhim logos or fonts without written permission._
+_Please note: do not use or reproduce Narro logos or fonts without written permission._

 ## Setup